 Luke's Gospel is the third of four Gospels located in the canon of the New Testament.
 However, originally it was seen as part one of a two-volume work that included the book of Acts.
-We can easily forget this point because the placement of John's Gospel as the fourth separates Luke's Gospel account from his further writings that follow in Acts.
+It's easy to miss this because the placement of John's Gospel as the fourth separates Luke's Gospel account from his writings that follow in Acts.
 The earliest readers of the text would have read Luke and Acts as one continuous story.
 What began in Luke would see fulfillment throughout Acts and on and on until this very moment you and I find ourselves in.
 We too are part of this story.

-The original work, known as Luke-Acts, makes up approximately one-fourth of the entire New Testament!3 We don't often think of Luke as one of the most prolific contributors to the New Testament writings, but with 24 chapters in Luke and 28 chapters in Acts, his literary contribution is a substantial gift to us who feast on the life, ministry, stories, and kingdom work of Jesus and His earliest disciples.
+The original work, known as Luke-Acts, makes up approximately one-fourth of the entire New Testament!
+We don't often think of Luke as one of the biggest contributors to the New Testament writings, but with twenty-four chapters in Luke and twenty-eight chapters in Acts, his literary contribution is a substantial gift to us who feast on the life, ministry, stories, and kingdom work of Jesus and His earliest disciples.

 The Gospels and Acts are first-century teaching documents, rather than personal correspondence like much of the rest of the New Testament.
 As such, these texts do not provide Luke's name as the author.
-However, reliable early Christian sources, such as the M. Canon (AD 170) and writings from Iranaeus (AD 180), confirm Luke as the writer of Luke-Acts.4
+However, reliable early Christian sources, such as the M. Canon (AD 170) and writings from Iranaeus (AD 180), confirm Luke as the writer of Luke-Acts.3